nixer-io/nixer-io.github.io/getting-started.md

 }
 ```

-Finally, we have to configure captcha check condition in application.properties file:
+Finally, we have to configure captcha check condition in the `application.properties` file:
 ```properties
 nixer.login.captcha.condition=ALWAYS
 ```

-Condition can be set to __NEVER__, __ALWAYS__ and __SESSION_CONTROLLED__.
+Condition can be set to `NEVER`, `ALWAYS` and `SESSION_CONTROLLED`.
 We will return to these values later in the tutorial.

 Now, it’s time to run the application again (`$ ./gradlew bootRun`).
 This time, an attempt to login without passing captcha mechanism will fail with _“Invalid username and password.”_ (for the simplicity of this tutorial we don’t distinguish fail reasons here).

 At this point we have a successfully integrated Google reCAPTCHA v2 within the Spring application with just 11 lines of code in three files.
 For now, captcha is displayed for each user and for each login attempt which would stop credential stuffing (under assumption that reCAPTCHA v2 can’t be bypassed by bots).

-Current credential stuffing protection is very simple and it impacts negatively user experience.
-In next section we will explore how we can improve our mechanism.
+However, the current credential stuffing protection is very simple and it impacts negatively user experience.
+In the next section we will explore how we can improve our mechanism.

 ### Nixer plugin - Behaviors
 Nixer plugin offers control over what protection mechanism to use in particular situations.
+To achieve that, we provide behaviors, rules
+and conditions abstractions.
-To achieve that, we provide behaviors rules and conditions abstractions.
-Together this mechanism provides high configurability and control over protection mechanism.
+ Altogether they provide high configurability and control over the protection mechanism.
 Let’s use it to enhance our captcha solution.

-Straightforward enhancement for our captcha mechanism, would be to display captcha to a user only after a failed login attempts.
+Straightforward enhancement for our captcha mechanism would be to display the captcha to a user only after failed login attempts.
 For example, we can ask for captcha after 3 failed login attempts.
-In Nixer plugin, this is very easy to obtain.
+In Nixer plugin, this is very easy to implement.

-First, let’s change captcha checking condition from always to session controlled in application.properties file:
+First, let’s change captcha checking condition from `ALWAYS` to `SESSION_CONTROLLED` in the `application.properties` file:
 ```properties
 nixer.login.captcha.condition=SESSION_CONTROLLED
 ```

-This property will configure `CaptchaChecker` class.
-This class knows when captcha should be checked and displayed based on defined conditions.
-We will use its method `CaptchaChecker.shouldDisplayCaptcha()` to tweak UI to display captcha only when conditions are met.
-Let’s modify `login.html` by adding if statement to previously added tags:
+This property will configure the `io.nixer.nixerplugin.captcha.security.CaptchaChecker` bean.
+This bean knows when captcha should be checked and displayed based on defined conditions.
+We will use its method `CaptchaChecker.shouldDisplayCaptcha()` to tweak the UI to display captcha only when conditions are met.
+Let’s modify `login.html` by adding an if statement to the previously added tags:
 ```html
 <script th:if="${@captchaChecker.shouldDisplayCaptcha()}" src='https://www.google.com/recaptcha/api.js' async defer></script>